pyeoo/robot-arm-ik/README.md

 - **Eigen** for all 3D linear algebra: quaternions, view/projection matrices, and the per-link model matrices used to position and orient each box
 - **Dear ImGui** for live joint-angle sliders and target input
-- Custom GLSL shaders: a perspective pipeline with per-vertex normals, distance-based fog, and basic diffuse lighting
+- **Custom GLSL shaders**: a perspective pipeline with per-vertex normals, distance-based fog, and basic diffuse lighting

 ## What I'd extend next